Learning Locally, Revising Globally: Global Reviser for Federated Learning with Noisy Labels: Appendix

 \subsection{Implementation Details and Baselines}

-\paragraph{Implementation Details.} This study adopts a model consisting of a network backbone $f(\cdot)$ and a linear classification head $h(\cdot)$ for all experiments.
-Due to the randomness of the data partition, the experiments in CIFAR-10/100 are carried out three times with various random seeds (1, 13, and 42) and the experiments in Clothing1M are carried out with seed 1.
-The entire hyperparameter configurations FedGR uses are listed in~\cref{tab:hyperparams}.
-These hyperparameters are divided into three groups, namely the parameters for FL setups, the optimization configurations of the client's local training, and the specific hyperparameters for the proposed FedGR.
-Notably, all the baselines adopt the same optimization configurations.
+\paragraph{Implementation Details of \method\ .} This study adopts a model consisting of a network backbone $f(\cdot)$ and a linear classification head $h(\cdot)$ for all experiments.
+Due to the randomness of the data partition, the experiments on CIFAR-10, CIFAR-100, and Clothing1M are carried out three times with various random seeds (1, 13, and 42).
+The entire hyperparameter configuration that the proposed \method\ adopted is listed in Table~\ref{tab:hyperparams}.
+These hyperparameters are divided into three groups, namely the parameters for FL setups, the optimization configurations of the client's local training, and the specific hyperparameters for the proposed \method\ .
+All the experiments have a batch size of 32 and are supported by NVIDIA RTX 3090.
+The pseudo code of the proposed \method\ is described in Algorithm~\ref{alg:method} and Algorithm~\ref{alg:localupdate}.